-On 23 November 2020, the Company (as borrower) entered into a facility agreement (the "Facility Agreement II") with a financial institution pursuant to which a term loan facility in the aggregate amount of HK\$390.0 million due to expire in July 2023 has been granted to the Company.
-Pursuant to the Facility Agreement II, it shall constitute a mandatory prepayment event (among others) if the Controlling Shareholders collectively (i) cease directly or indirectly to own more than 35% or above of the total shares of the Company; or (ii) cease to be the single largest shareholder of the Company or lose management control in the Company.
-Please refer to the announcement of the Company dated 23 November 2020 for further details.
+On 25 April 2022, the Company (as borrower) entered into a facility agreement (the "Facility Agreement III") with a financial institution pursuant to which a term loan facility in the aggregate amount of HK\$150.0 million for a term of 18 months from the date of drawdown has been granted to the Company.
+As at 31 December 2023, the loan has been fully repaid.
+Pursuant to the Facility Agreement III, it shall constitute a mandatory prepayment event (among others) if the Controlling Shareholders collectively (i) cease directly or indirectly to own more than 35% or above of the total shares of the Company; or (ii) cease to be the single largest shareholder of the Company or lose management control in the Company.
+Please refer to the announcement of the Company dated 25 April 2022 for further details.